 More importantly, note how the lines flow basically according to the direction established with the basic drawing.
 Look at the shape of the neck for example.

 Following the discovery of how pterosaurs walked on the ground, some dragons have been portrayed without front legs and using the wings as front legs pterosaur-fashion when on the ground.

 Now that you feel confident about your drawing and about the general composition it is time to start adding details and personality to the dragon.

 I have focused on the head a little bit.
 I have increased the number of details of the head and the neck and you might want to do something similar.
-Do not forget though to work at the drawing without loosing control of the overall feeling.
-So add a few head details bat keep working on the neck, wings and body.
+Do not forget though to work at the drawing without losing control of the overall feeling.
+So add a few head details bat keep working on the neck, wings, and body.